sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 ball.setOrigin({ballRadius / 2.f, ballRadius / 2.f});
 ```

 In this case, it's evident that we should extract functions for creating the paddles and the ball.
 But imagine an algorithm, like the Sieve of Eratosthenes.
-[It will be longer tha 10 lines](https://github.com/sandordargo/KnuthPrimeGeneratorCpp/blob/master/src/PrimePrinter.cpp#L30-L50).
+[It will be longer than 10 lines](https://github.com/sandordargo/KnuthPrimeGeneratorCpp/blob/master/src/PrimePrinter.cpp#L30-L50).

 Is that a problem?